Jonjiwjk/notes/UniTopics/FCS_Week1.md

 # Introduction
 - ## Computer
   - A computer is a machine that processes data following a sequence of instructions
+  - For work, computers are good at performing
+    - repetitive and boring operations such as doing calculations or formatting texts
+    - complex and fast operations such as machinery control or management of information systems
 - ## Programming
 - ## Algorithms